-The City of South Gate's 2022-2023 Annual Action Plan for funding and program activities is based on priorities established by the City's Five-Year Consolidated Plan.
-The 2022-2023 Action Plan is the third year of the five-year strategy for 2020 through 2025.
+The City of South Gate's 2021-2022 Action Plan for funding and program activities is based on priorities established by the City's Five-Year Consolidated Plan.
+The 2021-2022 Action Plan is the second year of the five-year strategy for 2020 through 2025.
 The Five-Year Consolidated Plan combines two Federal Department of Housing and Urban Development (HUD) Programs: Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME).

-The City's Community Development Department manages, plans, submits, and implements the process.
-The Department is involved in activities which enhance the coordination among public and non-profit, private housing providers, and health and service agencies.
+The City's Community Development Department, Housing Division, coordinates, manages plans, submits and implements the process.
+The Division continues to be involved in activities which enhance the coordination among public and non-profit, private housing providers, and health and service agencies.

-The 2022-2023 Annual Action Plan serves as the City's blueprint for providing decent affordable housing to lower-income households, providing suitable living environments, expanding economic opportunities, and expanding the capacity of non-profit housing providers to the residents of South Gate.
+The 2021-2022 Action Plan serves as the City's blueprint for providing decent affordable housing to lower-income households, providing suitable living environments, expanding economic opportunities, and expanding the capacity of nonprofit housing providers to the citizens of South Gate.
 This strategic plan sets forth goals, objectives, and performance benchmarks for measuring and establishing a framework for progress.
-The City is anticipating receiving \$1,378,966 in PY 2022-2023 CDBG funds; additionally, it anticipates \$1,545,228 in CDBG carryover funds from previous years.
-The City also anticipates receiving \$824,382 in HOME funds for PY 2022-2023 and is allocating \$2,582,651in HOME carryover funds from prior years; the carryover is comprised of \$153,362 in program income and \$2,429,289 in unused funds from previous years.
+The City will receive \$1,453,467 in PY 2021-2022 CDBG funds; it does not anticipate having carryover funds from previous years.
+The City is receiving \$713,127 in HOME funds for PY 2021-2022 and is allocating \$1,793,006 in HOME carryover funds from prior years.

-The proposed plan includes the following initiatives under CDBG funding: Community Service Programs (i.e., supporting Youths, homeless, etc.); General Administration, Program Delivery, Minor Home Improvement Program, Public Improvements, Commercial Façade Program, and Fair Housing.
+The proposed plan includes the following initiatives under CDBG funding: Community Service Programs (i.e. supporting Youths, homeless, etc.); General Administration, Program Delivery, Minor Home Improvement Program, Public Improvements, Commercial Façade Program, and Fair Housing.
 The funds serve extremely low to moderate-income residents.

-HOME funded activities include General Administration, affordable housing acquisition and development, and residential rehab programs.
+HOME funded activities include: General Administration, affordable housing acquisition and development, and residential rehab programs.
 The populations served are low-to moderate-income.